duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2___Test.md

 	- Write TWO words which contain the sound described as "voiced alveolar retroflex". #card collapsed:: true
 		- red, right
-- 7.How can you describe the final consonant of the word "tough"?
 - Correct answers:
 - voiceless labio-dental fricative
 - **Incorrect**